AV Node Ablation

 What is AV Node Ablation?

-Dr. Ahuja has recommended an AV node ablation as the treatment of your atrial fibrillation.
-In some patients with atrial fibrillation, medications or a cardioversion are not effective in controlling the rapid heart rates.
-Patients who have rapid heart rates during atrial fibrillation are often troubled by uncomfortable palpitations, shortness of breath, dizziness, exercise intolerance or a weakened heart muscle.
-In these patients an AV node ablation is effective in eliminating the rapid and irregular heartbeats that are causing their symptoms.
-This procedure is performed only in patients who do not respond to medications or a cardioversion.
+Dr. Ahuja recommends an AV node ablation as the treatment of your atrial fibrillation.
+In some patients with atrial fibrillation, medications or cardioversion are not effective in controlling the rapid heart rates.
+Patients who have rapid heart rates during atrial fibrillation often suffer from uncomfortable palpitations, shortness of breath, dizziness, exercise intolerance or a weakened heart muscle.
+In these patients, an AV node ablation is effective in eliminating the rapid and irregular heartbeats that are causing their symptoms.
+We perform this procedure only in patients who do not respond to medications or a cardioversion.
 You must have a pacemaker or defibrillator already in place before the procedure.

 AV Node Ablation Procedure

 The AV node is the natural electrical system that allows your heart to conduct its natural heart beats.
 During atrial fibrillation the AV node causes your heart rhythm to be rapid and irregular.
 When medications cannot slow your AV node enough to prevent symptoms, then an AV node ablation is a good option.
 An AV node ablation also burns away your heart’s natural electrical system, and allows your pacemaker or defibrillator to take over for the rest of your life.
 A catheter is inserted into a vein in the right groin and positioned near the AV node.
 Radio-frequency energy is energy that passes through the catheter to burn away the AV node.
 This eliminates the rapid and irregular heartbeats caused by atrial fibrillation.
 The procedure takes less than 1 hour.